Single passenger flights: The daily woes of airlines, and the crew still working

 Nearly vacant flights have become the norm for U.S. airlines, despite a drastic reduction in the number of planes they put in the air each day as passenger traffic has diminished in the midst of the new coronavirus gripping countries across the globe.

-American Airlines Group Inc flew 119 flights out of Washington Reagan National on Friday; eight of those departures had only one passenger (including Barria’s) and many had just a handful, an American official said.
+American Airlines Group Inc (AAL.O) flew 119 flights out of Washington Reagan National on Friday; eight of those departures had only one passenger (including Barria’s) and many had just a handful, an American official said.
 On the same day last year, American operated 254 flights out of the same airport.

 “Pretty soon we’ll even run out of people to cancel on U.S. airlines,” American’s senior vice president of network strategy Vasu Raja told Reuters on Thursday.